-When he was an infant, Leo was diagnosed with Pompe disease, a rare disease that leads to weakened muscles and, in Leo’s case, use of a power chair to help him move and play.
-So, while football might not be in his future, Leo is able to play quite a few sports that have been adapted for different abilities.
-He even scored an honorary first home run at a 2023 Minnesota Twins game in partnership with Gillette.
+When he was an infant, Leo was diagnosed with Infantile Pompe disease, a genetic rare disease that leads to respiratory issues, an enlarged heart, and overall weakened muscles, which in Leo’s case, lead him to use a power chair at age three to help him move and play.
+So, while football might not be in his future, Leo is able to play quite a few sports like power soccer or sled hockey that have been adapted for kids of all different abilities.

 The Path to a Rare Disease Diagnosis

-Now 7 years old, Leo was born a happy baby with a great sleep schedule and a healthy appetite.
+Leo was born a happy baby with a great sleep schedule and a healthy appetite.
 When he reached three months, however, his parents Anne and Denis noticed a change.
 Leo would eat and then spit up.
 Changes to his formula didn’t help and he started to lose weight – quickly.

 At that point in time, Leo had been diagnosed with Torticollis and started receiving physical and occupational therapy at Gillette.
 It was during his third session that one of his therapists asked Anne and Denis if they had talked to Leo’s primary care doctor about their concerns with Leo.